Cisco-Talos/clamav-documentation/src/Introduction.md

 You can subscribe and search the mailing list archives [here](https://www.clamav.net/contact.html#ml).

+**To unsubscribe**: Use the same form page that you used when you subcribed and search at the bottom for "unsubscribe".

+*IMPORTANT*: When you subscribe or unsubscribe, you will receive a confirmation email with a link that you must click on or else no action will occur.
+If you did not receive the confirmation email, check your spam folder.

+### Chat

-You can also join the community on our [ClamAV Discord chat server](https://discord.gg/6vNAqWnVgw).
+You can join the community on our [ClamAV Discord chat server](https://discord.gg/6vNAqWnVgw).

 ## Submitting New or Otherwise Undetected Malware